Indo-US Trade Pact: A Surrender or Strategic Move? | Business

 Indo-US Trade Pact: A Surrender or Strategic Move?

-The Congress party criticizes an Indo-US trade pact, labeling it a 'surrender' of India's interests and dignity.
-They claim the agreement will harm small businesses and farmers, turning India into a dumping ground for American products.
-Critics denounce the deal for lacking equality and transparency, while officials highlight potential market benefits.
+The Congress criticized the recent Indo-US trade pact as detrimental to India's self-esteem and interests, labeling it as a surrender.
+They argue the deal will harm Indian farmers and small industries, turning India into a dumping ground for American products and overshadowing the country's autonomy and economic health.

 - Country: